rcc-uchicago/user-guide/docs/midway23/midway_data_storage.md

 ## Persistent Space

 Persistent spaces are where data go for medium- to long-term storage.
 The two persistent storage locations on Midway are the `home` and `project` directories.
-The `home` and `project` directories have frequently file system snapshots and tape backup for data protection.
+Both directories have frequent file system snapshots and tape backup for data protection.

 ### Home Directories